Oscillon collapse to black holes: Introduction

 References~\cite{1106.3335, 1906.06352, Zhang:2020bec} note that for the values of the parameter $q$ considered here, the lifetime of the corresponding oscillons is $\tau \gtrsim 6 \times 10^8 \, m^{-1}$ for $q=-1$, $\tau \gtrsim 3 \times 10^7 \, m^{-1}$ for $q=0$ and $\tau \gtrsim 10^8 \, m^{-1}$ for $q = 1$.
 The analyses performed in~\cite{1106.3335, 1906.06352, Zhang:2020bec} are independent of the actual value of the parameter $\Lambda$: what matters in the absence of gravity - beyond the value of the mass of the field $m$, that sets the characteristic timescale of the system - is the ratio $\phi/\Lambda$.
 This ratio has to be $\phi/\Lambda \gg 1$ inside the oscillon, in order for the particles to feel the attractive interactions: for $\phi/\Lambda \ll 1$ the potential is well approximated with a quadratic function.
-However, similarly to what was already observed in~\cite{1906.09346} for different classes of models, we expect that in the class of potentials described by Eq.~\eqref{eq:Potentials}, the effects of gravity become important as soon as $\Lambda$ becomes of order $\mathcal{O}(0.1-1) M_p$.
-Hence, we will numerically study the dynamics of oscillons in this regime, in order to discover how gravity affects their stability.
-In this paper we will be primarily interested in strong gravity effects, which are relevant when the compactness of the oscillon $M/R$ (where $M$ is its total mass while $R$ is its radius) is of order $\sim 0.1$ and $\phi/M_p \sim 1$.
-In this regime the stability of the oscillon configuration is determined mainly by gravity instead of the attractive scalar field self-interaction.
-For many problems with lower compactness (that in scalar field systems typically correspond to small displacements of the field $\phi/M_p \ll 1$), the weak gravity regime is sufficient to describe the dynamics.
-It has been shown that Newtonian gravity effects may stabilise low-density pseudo-solitons, see for instance~\cite{Hu:2000ke, Marsh:2013ywa, Schive:2014dra, Schive:2014hza, Hui:2016ltb, Marsh:2015wka} for interesting applications to the problem of dark matter.
+However, similarly to what was already observed in~\cite{1906.09346} for different classes of models, we expect that in the class of potentials described by Eq.~\eqref{eq:Potentials}, strong gravity effects become important as soon as $\Lambda$ becomes of order $\mathcal{O}(0.1-1) M_p$, and the objects may undergo collapse to black holes.
+Therefore in regions where $\phi \sim \Lambda \sim M_p$ both gravity and self-interactions will play a role, resulting in potentially interesting dynamics.